LordVGames/CleanestHud/README.md

 Many elements of the hud are also configurable Most are for the hud in general, but some are for the survivor specific hud elements that seeker and void fiend have!

-<sub><sup>also this isn't a finished release since i know there's still a few things that don't fully work, I just wanted to get this out since everything's like 90% working</sup></sub>

 ## Screenshots Showcase

 <details>
 <summary>Expand</summary>